elavoie/pull-stream-specification/README.md

 In addition to the properties for (1), the Abortable Protocol introduce this new property:

-* The stream may be completed before all values have been produced by any module in the pipeline, i.e. the number of requested values may be less than the total.
+* The stream may be completed before all values have been produced by any module in the pipeline, i.e. the number of requested values may be less than the total number of possible values in the stream.

 ## Interactions